 Barangaroo

 Barangaroo is Sydney’s newest waterside precinct with restaurants of all cuisines and world-class chefs.
 With so many options, you can wander through the streets and discover a new restaurant or bar with every visit.
 Make a beeline to the wharf and the majority of the venues offer beautiful alfresco seating.
-Some of our favourites include Anason where Chef Somer Sivrioglu executes Turkish cuisine to perfection, Tequila Daisy if you’re after a margarita and Mexican share plates and Sama Sama which offers a lovely sunspot in the warmer months.
+One of our favourites includes Anason where Chef Somer Sivrioglu executes Turkish cuisine to perfection.
+Discover more of our favourite restaurants in Barangaroo.

 South Eveleigh

-South Eveleigh only joined us last year but it has made a significant mark on the Sydney dining scene already.
+South Eveleigh joined us only a few years ago but has already made a significant mark on the Sydney dining scene.
 What was once a collection of old railway sheds has transformed into a buzzing drinking and dining destination with over 20 options for you to choose from.
-Popular options include the wholesome breakfast and lunch spot Lobby Boy from the team behind The Grounds and Re. the permanent no-waste bar by Matt Whiley which has a lovely terrace.
+Popular options include Sana, a laid-back Mediterranean eatery serving fresh, vibrant flavors, Anita Gelato, known for its rich and creamy scoops, and The Grounds Coffee Factory,

 Kensington Street, Chippendale